seankelliher/us-presidents-3.0/Readme.md

-# US Presidents By Item
+# US Presidents - 3.0

 Interactive graphic that allows users to view the birthplace, political party, age, marital status, previous work experience, length of term, and reason for departure for the 45 presidents of the United States.